H3lltronik/control-center/README.md

 - Collect and store logs from various client applications
 - Secure API with CORS protection and IP whitelisting
 - Health monitoring endpoints
+- API key management for secure access to the API

 ## Tech Stack